Eshetu21/vehicle/README.md

 - **View Vehicles**: List all vehicles with their details (name, status, location, fuel, and battery levels).
 - **Add New Vehicle**: Add a new vehicle to the system with necessary details.
-- **Edit Vehicle**: Update vehicle information, including name, status, location, fuel level, and battery level.
+- **Edit Vehicle**: Update vehicle information, including name, status, location, fuel level, and battery level(%).

 ## Tech Stack